Some of the most fun in shooting with GoPros is putting them in places that cameras have no good business going.

 While both the Smart Remote (33ft / 10m) and the Remo (16ft / 5m) are waterproof (assuming you’ve closed the appropriate port doors with a proper seal), they won’t work underwater.
 Wifi signals don’t pass through water.
 But you can use them in the rain or even with them getting splashed on the water’s surface.

 GoPro claims the Smart Remote has a range of up to 600 feet (180m).
 They claim a working range of up to 33 feet (10 meters) for the Remo.
 In both cases, the “up to” is important, because those are in optimum conditions.
 In real-world shooting, there are many things that can make conditions less than ideal, including interference from other devices or physical obstructions in the line of sight.
 So if you’re planning on pushing the distance limits, it’s worth testing before a critical shoot.

-If you haven't bought a remote yet and are choosing one, I'd recommend the Smart Remote over the Remo unless voice commands are critical to you.
-Not only is it more powerful and have more features, but in my experience, at least (and, apparently many others as well, if online reports are an indication) it can be quite unreliable.
+If you haven’t bought a remote yet and are choosing one, I’d recommend the Smart Remote over the Remo unless voice commands are critical to you.
+Not only is it more powerful and has more features, but in my experience, at least (and, apparently, many others as well, if online reports are any indication), it can be quite unreliable.